 The default message for a successful registration indicates that the registration was successful and a password will be emailed to the user.
 This is the “Registration completed” message in the Dialogs tab.
-If you switch to moderated registration, you will most certainly want to update this message to reflect the fact that the user is pending approval.
+If you switch to moderated registration, this message should be edited to reflect the fact that the user is pending approval.

-If using the default of generating a password, you may want this message to indicate that the password will be sent when they are approved.
+If using the default of emailing a generated password, you may want this message to indicate that the password will be sent when they are approved.
 If users choose a password at registration, make sure you look at the above section and adjust your email messages accordingly.

 Setting Up Moderated Registration When There Are Existing Users

 What if you are setting up a new WP-Members install on an existing site with current users?
 There is no difference between an “existing” user and a “new” user – they are all simply “users.”
 So there isn’t a way for the plugin to know who you want to activate and who you don’t.

 One particular problem, though, is that when you activate a user it will send the user a notification that they have been activated and if current settings are to send the user their initial password, their password will be set upon activation (thus changing an existing user’s password if you activate them).
 So how can you put all current users in an activated state without altering passwords and/or emailing the users?

 There is a utility script available on the site that allows you to mass update the users for this situation.
 It is a copy/paste code snippet that you can drop into your theme’s functions.php file and it will provide an admin screen to set every user on the site as activated without sending the user email and without affecting their password.